Integrated Reporting Framework (IReF)

 The Integrated Reporting Framework (IReF) will integrate the Eurosystem’s statistical requirements for banks.
 It will be applicable across the euro area and may also be adopted by authorities in other EU Member States.

 The IReF focuses mainly on the requirements of the European Central Bank (ECB) in terms of banks’ balance sheet and interest rate statistics, securities holdings statistics and granular credit data.
 Data collection and transformation processes will also be standardised across countries.
 To maximise the benefits of integration, any relevant reporting obligations from national collection frameworks used by national central banks (NCBs) will also be taken into account.
-In its initial stage, the IReF will only cover ECB statistical frameworks that directly relate to banks’ balance sheet assets and liabilities.
-It will not, for example, cover ECB requirements relating to payments or money market statistics.
+In its initial stage, the IReF will focus on ECB statistical frameworks that directly relate to banks’ balance sheet assets and liabilities but will at the same time also represent a first tangible step towards the integration of statistical and prudential reporting in Europe.
+It will not, however, cover ECB requirements relating to payments or money market statistics.
 The IReF is also designed to ensure proportionality by limiting the reporting obligations for small banks.

 What are the advantages of the IReF?